Inherited Craziness

 5. Marion Jones b.
 27 Aug 1889, bap.
 21 Sep 1889 (Died 8 Mar 1891.)

+And so things might have continued, but Johannah Jones (35), wife of David Jones a Naval Pensioner, died of Typhoid fever, on 18 Feb 1891.
 Johannah was buried, on 20 Feb 1891 in the same plot as David's father, Thomas Jones (Section S, Row 9, Position 76), at the Old Church Cemetery (Cobh), where her son Thomas (9) had been buried little more than a month earlier, on 10 Jan 1891.
 One assumes from the same cause.
 Youngest daughter, Marion (2), also died on 8 Mar 1891.
-There's no record of Marion's burial, but I imagine she'll have been buried with her mother.
+There was no record in the church of Marion's burial, but I imagine she'll have been buried with her mother.

 The kitchen at Fota House

-And so it was, on 17 Feb 1892 - one day less than a year after Johannah's death - that David Jones married Laura Elizabeth White.
+So, on 17 Feb 1892 - 'scandalously' one day less than a year after Johannah's death - David Jones married Laura Elizabeth White.
 Witnesses were Ellen Jones (David's brother Nicholas' wife) and Annie Jones, David's sister.
-On the marriage certificate, Laura's address is given just as 'Fota', the island in Cork Harbour, just north of Great Island and Fota House & Gardens was (and is) probably all there was there, so perhaps Laura was employed at Fota House, which makes sense, because my gran talked about them baking cakes for "the big house".
+On the marriage certificate, Laura's address is given just as 'Fota', the island in Cork Harbour, just north of Great Island and Fota House & Gardens was (and is) probably all there was there, so perhaps Laura was employed at Fota House, which makes sense, because my gran had talked about them baking cakes for "the big house".
 We also know that the family from Fota House attended the Anglican Christ Church, which is obviously where David and Laura met.

 David and Laura added yet another six children: